r-fukutoku/ML410_Project3/index.md

-presentation on the concepts of Multivariate Regression Analysis and Gradient Boosting.
-Include a presentation of Extreme Gradient Boosting (xgboost).
-Apply the regression methods (including lowess and boosted lowess) to real data sets, such as "Cars" and "Boston Housing Data".
-Record the cross-validated mean square errors and the mean absolute errors.

-For each method and data set report the crossvalidated mean square error and determine which method is achieveng the better results.
-In this paper you should also include theoretical considerations, examples of Python coding and plots.
-The final results should be clearly stated.

 # Concepts and Applications of Multivariate Regression Analysis and Gradient Boosting inclding Extreme Gradient Boosting (XGBoost)

 ### Multivariate Regression Analysis